Stochastic Optimal Control with Side Information and Bayesian Learning

-where $\eta'$ denotes the next context state with distribution $\bbp(\eta'=\bar\eta| \eta)=\varpi_{\eta,\bar\eta}$.
+Again by the general theory of MDPs equation \eqref{bell-inf} has unique solution $V^*(x,\eta)$.
 Under the specified assumptions, the associated Bellman operator is a $\gamma$-contraction under the uniform norm on bounded functions on $\mathcal{X}\times\mathcal{H}$, and hence \eqref{bell-inf} admits a unique bounded solution $V^*$, which is the optimal value function of \eqref{soc-inf}.